======================================================================

 Because this discovery came during the Cold War, Seaborg had to

-request permission of the government of the United States to propose
+request permission from the government of the United States to propose

 that the element be named for a Russian, but it was granted.
 The name